aknip/Vibe-Coding-Tutorial/Windsurf/Step 3- Create app with Specs and Prompt plan/HOW-TO-USE.md

     - Update file "prompt_plan.md" to mark this prompt as completed.
 Put the mark "✅ COMPLETED" at the end of the corresponding prompt headline.
 3. After you finish each prompt, pause and wait for user review or feedback.
 4. Repeat with the next unfinished prompt as directed by the user.
-IMPORTANT: Follow these steps Follow each of these instructions in detail!
+IMPORTANT: Follow each of these instructions in detail!

 ## Speeding up